longtongster/ml-project-template/README.md

 - docker-compose - setup permissions for mounted directories maybe for now via docker compose later via the makefile
 - use logger instead of print statements.
+- adjust the train.py script such that it takes the processed data as input and creates several outputs

 # Introduction